basementuniverse/kanbn/docs/index-structure.md

 ## Project options

 The 'Options' heading should be followed by a code block containing YAML.
 The 'yaml' info-string is not required, but might help with syntax highlighting in some editors.

+Project options will be merged with YAML front-matter if any is present.

+*Note: when the index is saved, all project options will be placed into YAML front-matter.
+The 'Options' heading is still supported for backwards-compatibility.*

 ```yaml
 hiddenColumns: